 North Arm in Lakes Entrance BBQ area tips:

 Public toilets at the playground BBQ area are suitable for people with a disability and have parent-changing facilities

 Eastern Beach BBQ Area

-At Eastern Beach Lakes Entrance you will find 4 BBQs with picnic tables and play equipment.
-The BBQs are free and electric with some of the play equipment under shade sails.
-The Lakes Entrance Beach is just 100 meters away with a walk over the sand dunes.
+At Eastern Beach Lakes Entrance, you will find 4 BBQs with picnic tables and play equipment.
+The BBQs are free and electric, with some play equipment under shade sails.
+The Lakes Entrance Beach is just 100 meters away with a walk over the dunes.

 Eastern Beach BBQ Area top tips